 After reading other recommendations on BYC, I went with two coats of Black Jack #57 on the floor and up a foot or two on all the studs (the walls are covered in Tyvek so no need to coat).
 I also put Black Jack on the inside of the door and on the support legs of the roost and nest boxes.
 Bedding is currently wood chips.
 I use a 1x4 held in place with bricks as a kickboard to keep beddings from flying out the door.

 I installed an automatic door by ChickenGuard which opens and closes by timer.
-I'm a late riser so now the chickens don't have to wait for me to wake up, and as we're often busy towards the end of the day, this means we don't have to rush out at dusk to lock up either (we still often end up checking in at "closing time" - it's a habit).
+I'm a late riser so now the chickens don't have to wait for me to wake up, and as we're often busy towards the end of the day, this means we don't have to rush out at dusk to lock up either.
 I chose to install the auto door internally so that weather will never be a concern.
 With the pop door 16" above ground level we put in cinder blocks for steps, as we get a lot of rain (I didn't want a slippery wood ramp) plus we have limited space in front of the coop, so steps make more sense.
 The chickens (even 4-week-old chicks) have no problem using 8" tall steps.

 The coop has approximately 32 sq ft of ventilation, not including either human or pop doors.
 There's 5 windows, 1 gable vent, 2 floor vents, 40 under eave vent holes front and back, and a ridge vent.
 Recommended ventilation for a build this size would be 12 sq ft (a minimum of 1 sq ft per bird OR 10% of floor space, whichever is greater) so I went well over.
 For extra security the windows are all covered in 1/2" hardware cloth with stainless steel screws and fender washers.